 The adrenal glands are two triangle-shaped glands.
 One gland is located on top of each kidney.

 Each adrenal gland is about the size of the top part of the thumb.
 The outer part of the gland is called the cortex.
-It produces steroid hormones such as cortisol, aldosterone, and hormones that can be converted to testosterone.
+It produces steroid hormones such as cortisol, aldosterone, and hormones that can be changed into testosterone.
 The inner part of the gland is called the medulla.
-It produces epinephrine and norepinephrine, which are also called adrenaline and noradrenaline.
+It produces epinephrine and norepinephrine.
+These hormones are also called adrenaline and noradrenaline.

-When the glands produce more or less hormones than your body needs, you can become sick.
-Sometimes this happens right at birth.
-Sometimes it develops later in life.
+When the glands produce more or less hormones than normal, you can become sick.
+This might happen at birth or later in life.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.